UvaCsl/HemoCell/README.md

 The working version of `palabos` is [v1.5r1](http://www.palabos.org/images/palabos_releases/palabos-v1.5r1.zip).
 Some modification of the source code is necessary for seamless and performant interoperation with `HemoCell`; see know-issues.
 Earlier versions of `palabos` are no longer supported due to strong dependency on the sparse particle classes present from this version.

 ## HDF5
-`ficsion` uses the `hdf5` library with the high-level extensions for the output and post-processing of the results.
+`HemoCell` uses the `hdf5` library with the high-level extensions for the output and post-processing of the results.
 Debian packages `h5utils hdf5-tools libhdf5-serial-dev` are known to work for the I/O.

 ## Post-processing
 Almost all the post-processing is performed by python scripts.
 The necessary libraries are `numpy`, `matplotlib` and `h5py`.
 These are parts of most wide-spread python distributions (e.g., Anaconda, Canopy).